 These are completed armatures.
-The double xbands around the armature stack allow these motors to handle higher RPM's more gracefully.
+The double abands around the armature stack allow these motors to handle higher RPMs more gracefully.
+The complete armature also includes the commutator.

 Illustration 2: Complete armatures

 Brush Ring

 This is the "ring" that the brush holder is attached to.
 The ring is then bolted to the aluminum commutator end bell